The syndication of thoroughbred horses for racing purposes is subject to regulation under the Corporations Act and the Australian Rules of Racing

-Some promoters have an exclusive arrangement with a particular trainer, while others place their horses with different trainers.
-A significant number of trainers also act as promoters in their own right.
+Some promoters have an exclusive arrangement with a trainer, while others place their horses with different trainers.
+A significant number of trainers also act as promoters.

 Promoters predominantly target members of the public who have little, if any, prior ownership experience.
 Their lack of product knowledge and varying motivations to invest adds to investment risk and highlights the necessity for an appropriate disclosure regime.
 Market integrity is also important for promoting the depth of market necessary to attract investors.

-The general public tends to associate the phrase “managed investment scheme” and its prefix “MIS” with investment schemes that are designed to invest in securities and other traditional investments; however, the definition ascribed by the Act is deliberately wide and designed to catch virtually all arrangements targeting collective investment and would, by itself, catch virtually all business models and structures.
+Non-lawyers tend to associate the phrase “managed investment scheme” and its prefix “MIS” with investment schemesthat are designed to invest in securities and other traditional investments.
+However, it is established law that the meaning given to that term by the Act is deliberately wide and designed to catch virtually all arrangements targeting collective investment and would, by itself, catch virtually all business models and structures.

-The provisions of the Act which govern the requirements of ASIC to carry out activities concerning such schemes, and the restrictions on promoting them, have broad application and have been held to cover such diverse activities as film, agriculture, mortgage funds, property development, sports betting, thoroughbred horse breeding and racing, etc. These types of MISs’ can be distinguished from the limited asset classes that have been exempted from the regime because they are considered to be “non-speculative” and for “personal use”, such as time share resorts, luxury car and boating clubs.
+The statutory provisions which govern the requirements of ASIC to carry out activities concerning such schemes (and the restrictions on promoting them) have broad application and have been held to cover such diverse activities as film, agriculture, mortgage funds, property development, sports betting, thoroughbred horse breeding and racing, etc. These types of managed investment schemes can be distinguished from the limited asset classes that have been exempted from the regime because they are considered “non-speculative” and for “personal use”, such as time share resorts, luxury car and boating clubs.

 A distinction is made between “retail clients” and “wholesale clients”.
 Generally, the consumer protection provisions will only apply to “retail clients”, as it is recognized that “wholesale clients” (including professional and sophisticated investors) do not require the same level of protection, as they are better informed and better able to assess the risks involved in financial transactions.
 A financial product is provided to a person as a “retail client” if it is not provided to the person as a “wholesale client”.
 To be treated as a “wholesale client”, the investor must satisfy a wealth, occupation or other threshold test.